nutanix/ntnx-api-golang-clients/licensing-go-client/README.md

 # Go Client For Nutanix Licensing APIs

-The Go client for Nutanix Licensing APIs is designed for Go client application developers offering them simple and flexible access to APIs that licensing desc placeholder.
+The Go client for Nutanix Licensing APIs is designed for Go client application developers offering them simple and flexible access to APIs that manage licenses for your clusters and Prism Central, get information on applied licenses, license compliance details and feature entitlements.

 ## Features
 - Invoke Nutanix APIs with a simple interface.